 Hence, why purchase a new puppy from a breeder or a store when you can adopt one from the shelter?
 That way, you’ll save an animal and at the same time support the shelter.

-According to Brill Assignment knowledge, eco-friendly dog toys can be one way to protect the environment and live a sustainable life with your pet.
+Eco-friendly dog toys can help protect the environment and live a sustainable life with your pet.
 There is a wide range of playtime items created with organic or recycled materials.

 Also, you can always make playthings by yourself or recycle some of your stuff like a new toy for your furry friend.
 For example, you can use that old ball from the attic.